West Kauai Hiking Trails

 Moderate trail.
 This trail starts approximately 2 miles beyond the Forest Reserve entrance sign on the Mohihi-Camp 10 Road.
 It serves primarily as a hunter access route for pig and goat hunting but also provides views of Waimea Canyon and dryland koa forest.

-Along this trail are good examples of the impact that invasive alien weeds can have on native forest vegetation.
+N/A Difficulty Ranking.
+Along this trail you'll see good examples of the impact that invasive alien weeds can have on native forest vegetation.

 Water Tank Trail

-The swamp's elevation at 4000 feet protects native birds from disease-spreading mosquitoes, so this is an ideal place for bird watching.
+The swamp's elevation at 4,000 ft. protects native birds from disease-spreading mosquitoes, so this is an ideal place for birdwatching.

 Moderate trail.
-Trail starts at the end of Koke'e Road (Route 552) at Pu'u o Kila Lookout (Second Kalalau Lookout).
-Highly recommended forest reserve trail for observing native forest birds and Alaka'i Swamp terrain and vegetation.
-Also, alternate route to Alaka'i Swamp Trail, which intersects Pihea Trail just before the 1.75 mile point.
+Trail starts at the end of Kokee Road (Route 552) at Puu o Kila Lookout (Second Kalalau Lookout).
+Highly recommended forest reserve trail for observing native forest birds and Alakai Swamp terrain and vegetation.
+Also, alternate route to Alakai Swamp Trail, which intersects Pihea Trail just before the 1.75-mile point.
 A short spur ends at the Pihea Overlook, the highest rim point of Kalalau Valley.
-Do not venture beyond the Pihea Overlook because the terrain get very steep.
+Do not venture beyond the Pihea Overlook because the terrain gets very steep.
 The Pihea trail follows the northwestern bank of Kawaikoi Stream and ends at Kawaikoi Camp.
 While there is some boardwalk construction, portions of the trail are slippery and muddy.
-For the less hardy, the first mile along the rim of the spectacular Kalalau Valley is an easy walk, then you can head back to the lookout when you start getting hungry.
+For the less hardy, the first mile along the rim of the spectacular Kalalau Valley is an easy walk, then you can head back to the lookout when you start to get hungry.